Marymoor Subarea Planning Initiatives Underway

 - Maintains reasonable investment thresholds that, when crossed, would trigger compliance with site and design standards, such as setbacks and building design, that are consistent with the vision

-- Timing: allows the land use transition to occur according to market conditions and does not establish timing triggers that would create non-conforming uses or otherwise require uses to change on a pre-determined schedule, especially considering the challenges of redeveloping areas covered by binding site plans
+- Timing that allows the land use transition to occur according to market conditions and does not establish timing triggers that would create non-conforming uses or otherwise require uses to change on a pre-determined schedule, especially considering the challenges of redeveloping areas covered by binding site plans

 - Uses development incentives to encourage the transition and achieve public goods such as affordable housing and public parks or plazas